ericrasmussen/chromaticleaves/posts/darjeeling.markdown

 first flush, or the darker, chocolate intensity of a balanced second flush.
 But I stayed for the culture:  Darjeeling teas are *interesting*.

 They come from the Darjeeling district in India, and the quality of the tea is highly dependent on the particular estate producing it, how well the crops performed in a given year, and when the leaves were harvested.
-First and second flush harvests are the most common labels you'll see for higher quality Darjeelings.
+First and second flush<sup>*</sup> harvests are the most common labels you'll see for higher quality Darjeelings.

 The complexity of the tea and its production has invited comparisons to wine (more specifically Champagne, because of the regional nature of both), and it's